Skip to main content

 Scope and Contents

-The Helen Mar Whitney family papers represent a significant contribution to the study of early Mormon history, overland travel, Salt Lake City social history and the development of the Arizona territory.
-The collection consists of over 100 letters dating from 1841 to 1900.
+The Helen Mar Whitney family papers represent a significant contribution to the study of early Latter-day Saints history, overland travel, Salt Lake City social history, and the development of the Arizona territory.
+The collection consists of over 100 letters dating from 1840 to 1900.
 Letters were penned from Nauvoo, Winter Quarters, the Mormon Trail, Salt Lake City, Mesa, Arizona, St. David, Arizona and other places.
 Diaries from family members chronicle the 1860s, 1880s, and 1890s.
-Due to Helen Mar Whitney's family ties, the authors of these documents were often members of the upper echelon of the Mormon Church, thus making the collections' content even more significant.
+Due to Helen Mar Whitney's family ties, the authors of these documents were often members of the upper echelon of the LDS Church, thus making the collection's content even more significant.
 Her husband also associated with important members of the LDS Church and is reflected in his journals and correspondence.

 Dates